zfsonlinux/pkg-zfs/README.md

   $ reprepro include wheezy /tmp/zfs-linux_${version}_amd64.changes
   ```

-1. Do a local installation in a clean sandbox to ensure that the Release and
+1. Do a local installation in a clean sandbox to ensure that the `Release` and
-Sources are sensible.
+`Sources` files are sensible.

 1. Give notice that you're touching the release bucket, and synchronize the new
 packages: